GambetaClub/Tennis-Reservation-System/README.md

 # Todo
-* I need to fix the DateManager: The can create manager doesn't take into account the courts that are already been used.
-It needs to find open courts.
-If not, then and only then throw an error.
 * Implement a function that assigns a court open to a specific Date:  DONE
 * Fix the edit_activity because now it doesn't handle existing dates.
+DONE
 * Format all the forms in the way edit_date.html does.
+DONE
 * Do the validation for Activity and the three different types All of them need to have at least one court assigned 'clinic'
-        Has to be linked to an Event
+        Has to be linked to an Event: DONE
     'private'
-        Cannot to be linked to an Event
+        Cannot to be linked to an Event: DONE
-        Can have only one court assigned Court
+        Can have only one court assigned Court: DONE 'court'
-    'court'
-        Cannot to be linked to an Event
+        Cannot to be linked to an Event: DONE

+* Override the dave method of the Date model in order to update the court everytime is saved.
+    Do with @transaction.atomic

 * Create Test for models:
-    Member
-    Event
-    Activity
+    Member: Done
+    Event: Done
+    Activity:
     Date
     Court
     Participation